twardoch/ttfdiet/README.md

   Format 1 subtables (single glyph pairs, typically used for “exception kerning”).
   The tool currently does not in any way process “GPOS” PairPos Format 2 subtables, used for “class kerning”.
 Also, it does not add any contextual kerning.
+* The tool does not process the legacy TrueType “kern” table.

 Usage
 -----